nlargent/dotfiles/README.md

   This task is aobut bash aliases
 ### Task 3
-  Can be found under [sys-installs](./sys-installs) This task is about package install
+  Can be found under [sys-installs](./sys-installs) This task is about scripting a package install